HandcraftedLabs/CurvedVRKeyboard/Assets/Handcrafted Mobile/CurvedVRKeyboard/Documentation/README.txt

 Full setup:
 - Drop keyboard prefab to your scene.
 - Set „Raycasting source" field by dragging camera on it, or any other object that will be used to control raycasting direction.
-- Create canvas with UI text for output
+- Create canvas with UI text for output.
 - Set UI text object in „Output" field in „Keyboard Status" script.

 Optional setup:
 - Changing space image
-	- Set keybaord materials rendering mode to "Fade"
-	- Set desired texture to sprite
+	- Set desired texture type to "Sprite(2D and UI).
-	- Add some borders in "Sprite Editor"
+	- Add some borders in "Sprite Editor".
-	- Set sprite in "9sliced sprite" field in "Keyboard Creator"
+	- Set sprite in "9sliced sprite" field in "Keyboard Creator".
-	- Use "slice proportions" to get desired look (try ranges from 0.01 to 20)
+	- Use "slice proportions" to get desired look (try ranges from 0.01 to 20).
-	- If any material was edited during process and You can't see changes press "Refresh space material" button
+	- If any visual glitches appear on space button try setting keyboard materials rendering mode to "Fade" and press "Refresh space material" button

 Changing key colors:
 You can change color or transparency by editing materials in "Handcrafted Mobile/CurvedVRKeyboard/Resources/Materials"